Science Course Descriptions

 DC3602 Animal Science (BSAA) Dual Credit (Highland CC) Weighted

-Description: Students will gain knowledge on principles of animal anatomy and physiology with a focus on livestock production and management.
+Description: In this laboratory-based course, students will gain knowledge on principles of animal anatomy and physiology with a focus on livestock production and management.
 Throughout the course of the year students are also give several opportunities to gain hands on experience with animals through projects within the class.

 Major Topics or Themes: (additional topics may be covered)